ENG498-JCDD/Justice-Centered-Data-Design/src/03-Textual-Analysis/01-weighting-words.md

-# Weighting Words with TF-IDF
+# 3.1—Weighting Words with TF-IDF

 ```js
 import * as tfidf from "tiny-tfidf";